Should You Invite Yenna To Your Camp In Baldur’s Gate 3?

 Should you let Yenna stay in your camp?

 Everything comes down to your choice and playstyle.
 If you keep her at camp or not, the outcome would still be the same, which is her kidnapping and your involvement in it.
-If she is not kidnapped from your camp in Baldur’s Gate 3, someone else will, and you’ll still need to save them from Orin.
-In the end, she eventually stays at the camp anyway.
+If she is not kidnapped from your camp in Baldur’s Gate 3, someone else from your party will be, and you’ll still need to save them from Orin.

 Avatar photo